wokech/kenya_in_numbers_2_census_2019/README.md

 # Kenya Census (2019) Insights (Part I)
 ## The goal of this project is to generate insightful visualizations from the Kenya Population and Housing Census (2019)

+### All data are obtained from:
+1) 2019 Kenya Population and Housing Census
+2) Shelmith Kariuki (2020). rKenyaCensus: 2019 Kenya Population and Housing Census Results.
+R package version 0.0.2.

 ### Visualization 1 - Kenyan Generations by Presidential Era (2019)
 ### [Code](https://github.com/wokech/kenya_census_2019_insights/blob/main/R_scripts/knbs_pop_generation_2019.R)
 In this visualization, I look at the Total Kenyan Population by Generation.